fullmoonissue/tony-hawk-pro-skater-1/all-known-gaps.md

 - Hawk Bridge Grind
 - Are You Kidding?

-Missing gaps that are _not_ in the dump of THPS2x
+Missing gaps that are _not_ in the dump of THPS 2x

 - Awning Gap
 - Ramp Gap
 - Big Water Hazard Gap
 - Freakin Pool Grind

+Does this says that 5 gaps are really missing in THPS 1 ?
+Arf, can't say, it's just a clue.

 ## Conclusion

-With this little investigation, I cannot conclude that every gaps in THPS1 have been found yet.
+With this little investigation, I cannot conclude that every gaps in THPS 1 have been found yet.

 If you have any additional details, let me know ;-D